-This practical course will give students the opportunity to learn and practice the skills of butchery as used in contemporary professional kitchens.
+In this practical course, students learn and practice the skills of butchery as used in contemporary professional kitchens.
 A variety of animals will be broken down from whole or primal cuts to the retail and foodservice cuts.
-A strong focus will be on best practices, professionalism and safe food handling.
+A strong focus is on best practices, professionalism and safe food handling.